Motiontag API

 }

-On success, you receive a json response with a type and id property, id contains the user id.
-The response http status is 200 OK.
+On success, you receive a JSON response with a type and id property, id contains the user id.
+The response HTTP status is 200 OK.

-Purposes API
+5.5 Purposes

 This endpoint allows you to retrieve all enabled purposes of your tenant.